ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 </div>

 **A Win Without World: AI Hate and AI Hype**
-By 2025, the public fervor surrounding AI has undergone a general inversion: AI Hate has supplanted AI Hype, laying bare a widespread crisis in its global perception.
+If one follows the news media sentiment, the public fervor surrounding AI has by 2025 undergone a general inversion: AI Hate has supplanted AI Hype, laying bare a widespread crisis in its global perception.
 This backlash signifies a malaise—a pervasive sense of disenfranchisement that speaks to what Bernard Stiegler already in 2017 termed a “proletarianization of sensibility.”

 As AI models continue to integrate with both public and private spheres, the capacity for meaningful participation in democratic technoculture seems eroded.
 Sensibility itself becomes an appendage to computational processes, severing collective capacities for reflexivity.
 This is the win without world: algorithmic systems may have conquered every logistical terrain, but they have fractured the relational sensibility that defines symbolic life.

-This techno-social alienation feeds into a growing suspicion that AI is a form of “cheating”—an exploitative system that privileges those with access to technological power, exacerbating societal inequalities, and transforming latent anxieties into generalized resentment.
+This techno-socially predicated alienation feeds into a growing suspicion that AI is a form of “cheating”—an exploitative system that privileges those with access to technological power, exacerbating societal inequalities, and transforming latent anxieties into generalized resentment.
 Therefore, any possible appeal of AI-driven “politics” was and remains fraught.
 Public sentiment restlessly vacillates between opportunist hope for redemptive growth and fear of an irreversible techno-political dystopia.
 What we witness, then, is a volatile interplay: a world society torn between the desire for a new order, and the dread of a sensibility further estranged from everything important.

 But ironically, if there is one thing people hate more than AI, it is politicians.
 In 2019, the Centre for the Governance of Change at IE University Madrid found that a quarter of Europeans were open to the idea of virtual AI politicians, a sentiment rooted in Brexit-era disillusionment with parliamentary decision-making systems.

-Political AI, therefore, was always bound to straddle this double-bind of public sentiment.
+Political AI, therefore, was perhaps always bound to straddle this double-bind of public sentiment.
 It incubates within a paradoxical matrix of Hype and Hate, a tension that defines its existence from the outset.
 The allure of algorithmic democracy lies in its potential to negate human biases, inefficiencies, and corruption, offering a veneer of impartiality.
 Still more a refusal than an alternative, political AI reflects a longing for an entirely new symbolic order—untainted by past fallibilities.

 **The Planetary Sentiment of Political AI**
-For the Synthetic Summit to ‘world’ a planetary-scale sentiment, we must now move beyond theoretical discourse and consider empirical data from diverse constituencies.
-The Synthetic Party’s global reception from 2022 to 2023 serve as an instructive case study in this respect, shedding light on the specificity of political AI appeal within its regional reception.
+To understand how participants of the Synthetic Summit might ‘world’ a planetary-scale sentiment, it makes sense to move beyond purely theoretical discourse and consider their experience through empirical data.
+The Synthetic Party’s global reception from 2022 to 2023 can serve as an instructive case study in this respect, shedding light on the specificity of political AI appeal within its regional reception.

-A basic analysis of negative and positive sentiments across multiple languages can illustrate and, indeed, make a world of this variegated emotional landscape:
+We made a basic analysis of negative and positive sentiments across multiple languages to illustrate and, indeed, make a world of this variegated emotional landscape:

 <div style="text-align: center;">
   <img src="../images/image4.gif" style="max-width: 100%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">
 </div>

   * **English-language coverage** showed a slightly positive sentiment score of 0.078, reflecting a cautious but genuine interest.
 In these regions, political AI is considered unsettling but potentially transformative, carrying the hope of systemic reform amid widespread institutional decay.

   * **Spanish-language media** revealed a starkly negative sentiment at \-0.207, pointing to deep-seated distrust.
 This negativity can be understood in light of historical struggles with authoritarian governance and technocratic overreach.
 Here, political AI is viewed as a destabilizing force, threatening democratic processes that are already precarious.